-If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted, as applicable, "For" the election of the two nominees for Class I director and "For" the ratification of Grant Thornton as the Company's independent registered public accounting firm.
+If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted, as applicable, "For" the election of the three nominees for Class III director, "For" the ratification of Grant Thornton as the Company's independent registered public accounting firm, and "For" the amendment of the Company's Amended and Restated Certificate of Incorporation to allow for exculpation of officers as permitted by Delaware law.
 If any other matter is properly presented at the Annual Meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.